-1) Comprehensive analysis of dengue viruses for identification of pathological factors and application in new drug development.
+- 1) Comprehensive analysis of dengue viruses for identification of pathological factors and application in new drug development. - 2) Astudy of mosquito vectors, pathogenic mechanism of dengue fever, and anti-infection measures - 3) Vector capacity of mosquitoes to transmit arbovirus - 4) Searching for the potential seeds for prevention

-- 2) A study of mosquito vectors, pathogenic mechanism of dengue fever, and anti-infection measures - 3) Control of dengue-transmitting mosquitoes by insect growth regulator - 4) Searching for the potential seeds for prevention - 2.
-Dengue fever research (consortium): - 1) Inter-regional analysis of dengue viruses - 2) Global movement and variation of dengue vector mosquito: Building a database for countermeasure
+2. Dengue fever research (consortium):

+- 1) Inter-regional analysis of dengue viruses. - 2) Global movement of variation of dengue vector mosquito: Building a database for countermeasure.

-3. Infectious diarrhoea research:
+3. Infectious diarrhoea research

-- 1) A study on the effects rotavirus vaccine will make on the reduction of diarrhoeal disease burden and the dynamics of circulating strains - 2) Hospital based and a community based studies of a broad range of etiological agents of diarrhoea in Vietnam - 3) A molecular epidemiological study of Vibrio cholerae in ecosystem in Vietnam
+- A study on the effects rotavirus vaccine will make on the reduction of diarrhoeal disease burden and the dynamics of circulating strains - Hospital based and a community based studies of a broad range of etiological agents of diarrhoea in Vietnam - 3) A molecular epidemiological study of Vibrio cholerae in ecosystem in Vietnam

-4. Infectious diarrhoea research (consortium):
+4. Infectious diarrheal research (consortium)

-- 1) Inter-regional studies of a broad range of etiological agents of diarrhoea in Southeast Asia - 5.
-Pediatric acute respiratory infection research: - 1) A birth cohort based study for acute respiratory infection - 2) A birth cohort based study for influenza - 3) A birth cohort based study for drug resistant Pneumococcus
+1) Inter-regional studies of a broad range of etiological agents of diarrhea in Southeast Asia

+5. Pediatric acute respiratory infection research:

+- 1) A birth cohort based study for acute respiratory infection - 2) A birth cohort based study for influenza - A birth cohort based study for drug resistant Pneumococcus